Joe-Wehbe/CSC498G/README.md

 #### Change the IPv4 Address
-> Open the <kbd command> prompt and type: ipconfig
+> Open the command prompt and type: ipconfig
 > Copy the IPv4 Address and replace the old one with it in every activity where a URL is used.